scalameta/scalameta/semanticdb/semanticdb/specification.md

 }
 ```

-`ValueSignature` represents a signature of a field, a parameter or the like.
+`ValueSignature` represents signatures of locals, fields and self parameters.
 It encapsulates an underlying type of the definition.

 ### SymbolInformation